Dragon Television: History

 All of Dragon TV's news programs are owned by the parent company SMG TV news production center.
 The center has a professional staff of 500 people a day, 7 sections provided for the Dragon TV news programs which amounts a total of five hours.
 It is Asia's largest open-press studio and the largest television news production and broadcasting of news organizations.

-Now Available On TVB Network Vision Channel 88, Cable TV Hong Kong Channel 21, HKBN BBTV Channel 715 and the SPB TV OTT TV.